 - 1. Maintain the Town's solemn commitment to support and protect its residents' right to self-determination in utilizing their own property while respecting their neighbors' right to do the same; and without interfering in adjacent property owners' right to enjoy their own properties. - 2.
-Uphold and respect these important community value as updates and changes to the Town Ordinances are considered. - 3.
+Preserve and exercise the Town's sovereign right of autonomy through local control and governance for the benefit and protection of the Constitutional liberties of its residents. - 3.
+Uphold and respect these important community values as updates and changes to the Town Zoning Ordinances are considered. - 4.
 Avoid excessive regulations which drive up costs for housing, land development, and site development.